hsivonen/encoding_rs/README.md

 - [ ] Make lookups by label or name use binary search that searches from the end of the label/name to the start.
 - [ ] Provide an XPCOM/MFBT-flavored C++ API.
-- [ ] Replace uconv with encoding-rs in Gecko.
+- [ ] Replace uconv with encoding_rs in Gecko.
-- [ ] Implement the rust-encoding API in terms of encoding-rs.
+- [ ] Implement the rust-encoding API in terms of encoding_rs.
 - [ ] Investigate the use of NEON on newer ARM CPUs that have a lesser penalty on data flow from NEON to ALU registers.